wp-plugins/1pointmail-optinbox-for-wp/readme.txt

 1PointMail Subscription Box for Wordpress provides a simple to configure, easy to use widget that allows you to create a basic opt-in subscription box on your site.
-The submitted data is transmitted securely back to your 1PointMail installation.
+The submitted data is transmitted securly back to your 1PointMail instalation.

 == Installation ==